Blogs

 wave

-His warmth extended beyond formal settings.
-While he interacted with world leaders and celebrities – famously shadow-boxing with Sylvester Stallone and sharing a laugh with Arnold Schwarzenegger – it was his interactions with ordinary people that truly illuminated his character.
-The simple gestures, the casual conversations with Vatican employees, the genuine interest in their lives – these moments reveal a Pope who truly understood the meaning of "shepherd with the smell of the sheep".
+His warmth extended beyond the glitz and glamour.
+Yes, he famously shadow-boxed with Sylvester Stallone and shared a laugh with Arnold Schwarzenegger.
+But it was his interactions with everyday people that truly resonated.
+The simple gestures, the casual chats with Vatican employees, his genuine interest in *their* lives—these moments showed a man who lived the phrase "shepherd with the smell of the sheep."
+It wasn't just words; it was a way of being.

 FAQ